 (Peers Reaching Out Support Partners for Emotional Recovery): Pairs adults with mental illnesses to peer partners who assist one another as they pursue life skills, social skills and health agendas that support recovery.
 Social skills and successful community integration are reinforced.

 A variety of member initiated social activities, support groups and educational opportunity to recreate yourself and redefine your life.
 Social activities: Games & Activities, Member Outings, Special Events & Exhibits, Performances, Health Fairs, & Fitness Activities.
 Support groups include: Anger Management, Bereavement, Depression, Bipolar, PTSD, Anxiety, OCD, Schizophrenics Self Support.
 Educational Opportunities: Classes & Workshops, Marketing & Self Promotion, Community Outreach, Employment & Housing Supportive Services, Self Advocacy & Empowerment.

-A program for families facing conflict during or after divorce. (fees apply)
+An evidenced-based class for families facing conflict during or after divorce. (fees apply)

 KINSHIP: In-home support for family members/caregivers raising children whose parents can’t take care of them.
 Services include case management, parent education, legal help, respite care and caregiver support.

 CROSSOVER YOUTH ADVOCACY: In conjunction with Henderson Behavioral Health, we offer youth advocate services for children involved in the dependency and juvenile justice system.
 By referral only.